matthew-kissinger/Magikarp-Discord-Bot/README.md

 * `!meme {quote}`: Generates a meme image by passing a quote.
 The bot will create an image and add the quote to it.
 * `!meta`: Instructs the bot to generate a random command along with its corresponding input.
 * `!info`: Provides general information on the available bot commands.
+* `!rpg "Castle" "a dragon is attacking the castle"`: Start a new RPG game.
+Provide a location and initial scenario.
+For example, !rpg 'Castle' 'a dragon is attacking the castle'.
+After starting a game with !rpg, the AI will provide a series of potential actions.
+Input one of these actions to continue the game.
+The AI will maintain a game state and generate a narrative based on your actions.

 ## Contributing